 Like the English metrical line, the line in Arabic is defined in terms of feet.
 However, while English metre involves both syllable and stress, Arabic metre is based entirely around syllable-type.
 The basic distinction is between short syllables (consonant + short vowel) and long syllables (consonant + long vowel, or consonant + short vowel + consonant).
 All Arabic syllables are treated as beginning with a consonant.
 Accordingly, there is no ambiguity about where one syllable ends and another begins.
-Thus in the word about where one syllable ends and another begins.
-Thus in the word about where one syllable ends and another begins.
-Thus in the word about where one syllable ends and another begins.
-Thus in the word about where one syllable is da and the second syllable is mun.
+Thus in the word p., the first syllable is da and the second syllable is mun.
 Vowels at the end of the hemistich or line are always scanned long, irrespective of their quantity in prose.